olliw42/mLRS/README.md

 The 'm' in the project name alludes to 'Mavlink', as it will have features which optimizes performance for Mavlink systems, but it always will also provide a transparent serial link and hence be of wider use.
 The 'LR' in the project name alludes to 'long range', which however should not be understood in terms of an absolute range, like 50 km or so, but - of course - as the best possible range under the given conditions.
 Physical laws simply say that the higher the data rate the shorter the range.
 So, mLRS cannot compete range-wise with systems which achieve their range by reducing data rate to the minimal.
 The goal of mLRS is to achieve a high range under the conditions of a relatively high data rate.

-Typical specs could be to transmits 16 RC channels at "full" resolution (11 bit for channels 1-4, 8 bit for channels 5-16), and serial data rates of about 3-5 kB/s.
+Typical specs could be 16 RC channels at "full" resolution (11 bit for channels 1-4, 8 bit for channels 5-16), and serial data rates of about 3-5 kB/s.

 Currently, mLRS is work in progress, and has not yet achieved its goals.